Ovia South-West

 Ovia South-West is a Local Government Area of Edo State, Nigeria.
 Its headquarters are in the town of Iguobazuwa.
-It has an area of 2,803km^{2} and a population of 135,356 at the 2006 census.
+It's part of Edo south senatorial district with ondo state.has an area of 2,803km^{2} and a population of 135,356 at the 2006 census.
 The postal code of the area is 302.
+The local government area is one of the two in Edo state named after the Ovia or Osse river which passes through its territory, the other being Ovia North-East.